 - Food and beverages cannot be brought into the museum.
 Food, beverages, and gum chewing are not permitted in the galleries, library, auditorium, and lecture halls.

 - Wheelchairs are welcome.
 Strollers are welcome unless otherwise noted in certain special exhibitions.
 Wagons are not permitted.

-- Please do not touch the artwork or any protective coverings of the artwork.
+- Please do not touch the artwork, frames, bases, or protective coverings.

 - Maintain a safe distance from all paintings, sculptures, and decorative arts.
 Two feet is recommended.
 An alarm may sound as a reminder.
 Refrain from gesturing near the artwork.